Attendance and Absence

 Should you need to take your child out of school during term time, a Leave of Absence form will need to be completed.
 We understand that there can be exceptional circumstance in which you may need to do this – please ask the school office for a ‘Leave of Absence Form’.

-If the Leave of Absence is for a term time holiday, the absence will not be granted unless we feel there are exceptional circumstances.
+If the Leave of Absence is for a term time holiday, the absence will not be granted (unless we feel there are exceptional circumstances), and where the threshold is met, fines will be generated.